bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/03_Execution_Environments/01_Master_worker/02_Supercomputers/02_Marenostrum4.rst

     #SBATCH -t00:15:00
     ...

-In order to trac the jobs state users can run the following command:
+In order to track the jobs state users can run the following command:

 .. code-block:: console